ssowinski/CustomAlert/README.md

 Instead of choosing a simple built-in modal presentation style and animation style, you can customize it.

+The work of customizing a presentation is distributed between two objects: the animation controller (or interaction controller) on the one hand, and the presentation con‐ troller on the other.
+The idea is that the animation controller should be responsible for only the animation, the movement of the presented view into its final position.
+The determination of that final position is the job of the presentation controller.
+The pre‐ sentation controller is also responsible for inserting any extra views, such as a dimming view, into the container view; Apple says that the animation controller animates the content, while the presentation controller animates the “chrome.”
+This distribution of responsibilities may require some extra effort on your part, but in fact it also simplifies considerably the task of customizing the animation itself.

 ### Customizing the animation